• Skip to primary navigation

 An assortment of ingredients including bowls of flour, grits, oil, and salt.

-How To Make Grit Cakes
+How to Make Grit Cakes

 Now it's time to get down to business and make the grit cakes!